+From introduction: Correlations have been observed for many of the direct pathways illustrated in Figure 2, as well as more broadly across different boxes.
+Big-seeded species do indeed have higher per-seed provisioning costs both to attract the animal dispersers and to protect their seeds during dispersal (Lord & Westoby 2006, 2012).
+This is in agreement with a strong correlation between seed size and biotic dispersal agents both in the fossil record (Moles et al. 2005; Eriksson 2008) and modern floras (Hughes et al. 1994).
+Worldwide, there is an observed decrease in seed set with increasing seed size (Moles & Westoby 2006).

+Also add back material from intro on models.

 Investment in seed dry mass represented a quite modest proportion of total reproductive investment for the 14 perennial species included in this study, with just 1-8% of reproductive energy going to propagules versus other reproductive tissues (Table 1).
-Even the individual with the lowest accessory costs, invested just 15% of its reproductive energy on the embryo and endosperm itself.
+Even the individual with the lowest accessory costs invested just 15% of its reproductive energy into the embryo and endosperm itself.
 A similarly large expenditure on accessory costs has been shown for perennial species in other studies (Haig & Westoby 1988; Henery & Westoby 2001; Lord & Westoby 2006; Rosenheim et al. 2014).
 Dividing total reproductive investment into functional tissue categories illustrates the similarities and differences in energy allocation across these species, providing support for theories on patterns of total accessory investment (Lord & Westoby 2012) and the relative allocation to different reproductive tissue types (Haig & Westoby 1988; Rosenheim et al. 2014).
 Notably, larger-seeded species are parental optimists, producing an over-abundance of ovules relative to their ability to provision them in an average year, and investing proportionally more per seed in provisioning costs (versus pollen-attraction costs) (Figure 2).
-An unexpected result was that, across individuals of a species, neither total accessory costs nor accessory cost components, shifted consistently with plant size, age, or total reproductive investment.

 A number of hypotheses have suggested greater reproductive effort should lead to compounding fecundity returns, decreasing accessory costs as a share of total reproductive costs (Myers & Doyle 1983; Sibly, Calow & Nichols 1985; Reekie & Bazzaz 1987a; Kelly 1994).
 This pattern was not observed in this dataset.
+Across individuals within a species, total accessory costs and accessory cost components did not shift consistently with plant size, age, or total reproductive investment.

 The second major result from these data was that for perennial species with low seedset, total reproductive investment was best predicted by energy expenditure in buds and flowers, not by investment in seeds or fruit.
 Accessory costs are large

-For these perennial species, accessory costs represented a large energy expenditure and cannot be ignored for research questions requiring data on total reproductive investment.
 Many estimates of plant energy investment in reproduction do not account for total accessory costs (reviewed in Obeso 2002; Rosenheim et al. 2014; Wenk & Falster 2015).
-Including only investment in seeds or fruit or just a subset of accessory costs will substantially underestimate a plant’s total investment in reproduction (Table 1, Figure 1).
-For instance, a plant’s reproductive allocation, the proportion of energy spend on reproduction (versus growth), will be vastly underestimated if investment in aborted tissues is omitted from calculations of total reproductive investment (Wenk & Falster 2015).
+Including only investment in seeds or fruit or only a subset of accessory costs will substantially underestimate a plant’s total investment in reproduction (Table 1, Figure 1).
+For instance, a plant’s reproductive allocation, the proportion of energy spent on reproduction rather than on growing and replacing vegetative tissue, will be very substantially underestimated if investment in aborted tissues is omitted from calculations of total reproductive investment (Wenk & Falster 2015).
 Similarly, studies seeking to estimate the cost of reproduction, may reach erroneous conclusions if they record only shifts in seed production year upon year, ignoring investment in accessory tissues (Obeso 2002).